Metallic mining publications and regulations

 - Overview of mining waste management issues in Wisconsin

-The Wisconsin Geological and Natural History Survey (WGNHS) offers for sale an excellent publication that goes into more detail on metallic mine regulation than the above mining information sheets.
+The Wisconsin Geological and Natural History Survey (WGNHS) offers for free download an excellent publication that goes into more detail on metallic mine regulation than the above mining information sheets.
 It presents an in-depth discussion of the regulation of metallic mineral mining, the mine permitting process, other regulatory issues and financial issues.
 It includes the text of applicable state statutes and administrative rules, in effect as of the date of publication.

 State statutes and administrative codes